cfeng16/EECS598_course-project/README.md

 # EECS598_course-project
 This a course project of EECS 598 instructed by Prof. Justin Johnson, which is done myself.
+The project is based on FSRCNN (https://arxiv.org/abs/1608.00367)

 Upscaling factor 2